between people, practices and spaces, involving citizens, associations and public administrations

 A section that highlights local excellencies and ceramics as a living and ever-evolving art form.

-The new Leto Fratini Hall
+Leto Fratini Hall

 This hall retraces the human and artistic story of Leto Fratini, a young sculptor from the Valdelsa area who was formed in 1930s Milan and is deeply connected to the 1900s cultural and political history.
 His art fits between the avant-gardes’ expressive tension and classical references, thus revealing an ongoing search for sense and inwardness.
 Involved in the antifascist network, Leto pays the price for his civil commitment with his life.
 Arrested on charges of spreading underground press, he will tragically die in Mombello’s psychiatric hospital.
 His sculptures offer an intense testimony of a generation poised between oppression and rebirth, art and resistance.